the-fearless-knight/mass/README.md

 The port input() function

 # How to use it:
-1. Download the script, and do chmod +x
+1. Download the script, rename it to 'mass' and do chmod +x
 2. Copy it to /sbin (or whatever you like, just make sure it is in $PATH)
 3. Reopen the terminal
 4. Type mass, then enter the domain and the ports (be sure not to put spaces between ports!)